dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 [\vector x]_\mathcal{B} = \vector c \definedas [c_1, c_2, \cdots, c_n]^T.
 $$

 This also allows us to simplify projection matrices.
-Letting $S$ be the column space of $A$, where $A$ has recall that the projection onto $S$ is defined by
+Supposing that $A$ has orthonormal columns and letting $S$ be the column space of $A$, recall that the projection onto $S$ is defined by
 $$
 P_S = Q(Q^TQ)^{-1}Q^T,
 $$